 When first entering our shelter, you will come into our front lobby.
 The Adoptions team at the front desk are ready to greet you and answer any questions you may have.
-We often have adoptable dogs take turns playing behind our front desk (they are really being socialized, but don't tell them)!
+We often have adoptable pets take turns playing behind our front desk (they are really being socialized, but don't tell them)!
 There are also two private adoption rooms to accommodate intakes and adoptions.

 - We have 30 dog kennels open for public viewing.
 All kennels have heated floors for when the weather turns cold.
 Six of those kennels are located in the Small Breed/Puppy room.
 The other 24 kennels are separated into an East Wing and West Wing.
 When the weather is nice, garage doors provide fresh air for the dogs during the day.

 - Our small breed residents are provided with a soft bed, blankets, toys for enrichment, food and an endless supply of fresh water.
-Each large breed kennel has two adjoining rooms for the dog to walk through, a Kuranda bed, fresh blankets, toys, food, and a water bowl which refills automatically.
+Each large breed kennel has two adjoining rooms for the dog to walk through, a Kuranda bed, fresh blankets, toys, food, and a water bowl that refills automatically.

 - The Humane Society property extends back to Walnut Creek, which is great for dog walks!
 Shelter dogs also enjoy time playing in our three dog parks, two of which are open to the public.

 - For our cats, we have 32 kennels in our public Cattery Room, as well as six public kennels in a separate room down the hall.
 Each kennel contains a litter box, cat bed or blankets, toys, and food & water bowls.
 Some of our cat cages have portals, allowing cats a larger living space.
 Other cats have raised Kuranda beds, which help create valuable space and provide a safe nook for shy cats to hide.

 - We also have 6 kennels in our main lobby that can house anywhere from one cat to multiple kittens.